Skip to main content

 Copy the template execution command for Docker or static binary.
 Update the template command and execute Bases2Fastq as described in steps 2–5 of the execution instructions.

-• docker run invokes the Docker daemon to start the specified image.
+• docker run: Invokes the Docker daemon to start the specified image.

-• elembio/bases2fastq identifies the image that you want to pull.
+• elembio/bases2fastq: Identifies the image that you want to pull.
 By default, this image is the latest.
 For a specific a version, include a tag, such as elembio/bases2fastq:1.4.0.

-• /input defines the path to the input directory.
+• /input: Defines the path to the input directory.

-• {options} defines the optional arguments.
+• {options}: Defines the optional arguments.

 Executing in local environments might require mounting the directory to Docker:

-• -v mounts the local path to Docker as a volume.
+• -v: Mounts the local path to Docker as a volume.

-• :/input binds the mounted path to a variable for use by Bases2Fastq.
+• :/input: Binds the mounted path to a variable for use by Bases2Fastq.

 docker run --rm -v /Users/username/path/to/input/:/input -v /Users/username/path/to/input/:/output elembio/bases2fastq bases2fastq /input /output -p 8 {options}

-Execute with AWS S3
+Execute with Amazon S3

 If Bases2Fastq fails to detect credentials attached to an AWS storage location with an EC2 instance, the environment variable might be incorrect.
-Make sure this variable is set correctly in the EC2 instance: export AWS_DEFAULT_REGION=$aws_region.
+Make sure that this variable is set correctly in the EC2 instance: export AWS_DEFAULT_REGION=$aws_region.

 export AWS_ACCESS_KEY_ID=ExampleAccessKey